tu4ndoan/TrialProjectUE5/README.md

       - Total Damage done
   - Session Interface

+  - Player who joins during the game in-progess can see the playing animation of other players

 ## Current issue

   - Animation Death and Hit React don't play
+  - AddRadialImpulse won't work (using launch character as alternative)

+## TODO

+  - Add Lobby interface to allow player create and join lobby
+  - Apply Online Beacon to implement Lobby
+  - Reserve a slot in the lobby while waiting game start
+  - Only replicate player state when player press C (show player state, info)
+  - Only replicate player inventory when player press open inventory

 ## For Testing